HashWarlock/sc-tutorial/index.md

 ### Rust
 Rust is the programming language for !ink Smart Contracts.
 Diving into Rust and the capabilities offered will allow for a developer to be more flexible & generic than Domain Specific Languages like Solidity.
 Next will dive into the fundamentals of Rust.
+> If you're all about the gist of things, I found this [cheatsheet](https://cheats.rs/) incredibly informative.

 #### [Comments](./intro-to-rust/comments.md)
 We start out with comments bc the most important part to building an efficient solution starts at documentation & proper debug logs for troubleshooting.